Matthew R. Christ

 |Ballantine Hall, Room 548|

-Much of my work focuses on how institutions (e.g., antidosis, conscription, ostracism, and taxation) functioned in democratic Athens (508-322 BC) and how Athenian citizens worked within, and sometimes around, civic regulations.
-I am especially interested in tensions between the actual practices of individuals and civic ideals invoked in public discourse.
-In my view, to understand the Athenian experience we must draw on both poetry and prose and eschew artificial distinctions between “literature” and “history.”
-In my first book, The Litigious Athenian (Johns Hopkins University Press, 1998), I explored the Athenian discussion of the abuse of law and legal process under the democracy, arguing that this allows us to inquire into an intriguing facet of classical Athens: how Athenians conceived of, and responded to, problematic aspects of their personal and collective legal experience.
-In my second book, The Bad Citizen in Classical Athens (Cambridge University Press, 2006), I investigated the nature and scope of bad citizenship in connection with military service and financial obligations and the city’s responses—institutional and ideological—to this, with the aim of illuminating the relationship between citizen and city under the Athenian democracy.
-My abiding interest in reconstructing Athenian values and behavior leads me now to explore “helping behavior” in Athens as an ideal and reality in private and public life.
+Much of my work has focused on how institutions (e.g., antidosis, conscription, ostracism, and taxation) functioned in democratic Athens (508-322 BC) and how Athenian citizens worked within, and sometimes around, civic regulations.
+I have been especially interested in tensions between the actual practices of individuals and the civic ideals invoked in public discourse.
+In my first book, The Litigious Athenian (Johns Hopkins University Press, 1998), I explored the Athenian discussion of the abuse of law and legal process under the democracy, arguing that this gives us access to how Athenians conceived of, and responded to, problematic aspects of their personal and collective legal experience.
+In The Bad Citizen in Classical Athens (Cambridge University Press, 2006), I investigated the nature and scope of bad citizenship in connection with military service and financial obligations and the city’s responses—institutional and ideological—to this, with the aim of illuminating the relationship between citizen and city under the Athenian democracy.
+Most recently, in The Limits of Altruism in Democratic Athens (Cambridge University Press, 2012), I studied helping behavior in Athens as an ideal and reality in private and public life, and argued contrary to recent scholarship that Athenians felt little pressure as individuals to help fellow citizens whom they did not know and little responsibility collectively to assist the peoples of other states.
+My current book project, Xenophon’s Athenian Reflections, takes me in a different direction from my earlier work, as I consider the Athenian dimensions of Xenophon’s extensive corpus and how these might resonate with an elite Athenian reading audience.

 - Phi Beta Kappa (1982)